hakyung4/shortest_path/ProjectProposal.md

 ## Implementation Plan

-We plan to use force directed graph drawing to represent our data, then use breadth-ﬁrst search and Dijkstra’s algorithm as means to ﬁnd the diameter (shortest path) between two nodes.
+We plan to use breadth-first search and Dijkstra’s algorithm as means to find the diameter (shortest path) between two nodes, then use a force directed graph drawing to represent our road network.

 Highlighted below are more details for each algorithm:
   - Breadth First Search (covered in class)